-Pralognan derived from “pré éloigné” (far away meadows), an ancient site where shepherds led their herds through the green pastures that used to cover the village’s area a long time ago.
+Pralognan derived from “pré éloigné” (far away meadows).
+It is an ancient site where shepherds led their herds through the green pastures that once covered the village’s area a long time ago.

-But what we discovered in Pralognan-la-Vanoise, was actually an accessible resort, miles away from the populated Courchevel or Val d’Isère.
-It is an ideal place to stay with a family, unless you prefer to ski on Europe’s largest ski domain in the nearby resort of Courchevel-Les 3 Vallées!
+However we discovered that Pralognan-la-Vanoise was actually an accessible resort, miles away from the populated Courchevel or Val d’Isère.
+It is an ideal place to stay as a family… Unless you prefer to ski on Europe’s largest ski domain in the nearby resort of Courchevel-Les 3 Vallées!

 The resort is extremely attractive and offers pedestrian access to wonderful valley views with the Mont Bochor cable car.
 Sporting facilities abound with a climbing wall, ice skating, curling, swimming pool with water slides, fitness centre, tennis, pool tables and bowling.

-The main attraction of Pralognan is the Vanoise National Park, of which the village is one of the entrance points.
-It is therefore known under the coveted title of “Capital of the Vanoise” and houses the National Park’s Tourist Office.
+The main attraction of Pralognan is the Vanoise National Park.
+The village is by the way one of its official entrance points.
+It is therefore known under the coveted title of “Capital of the Vanoise” and houses the National Park’s Tourist Board.

 The Vanoise National Park in Savoie was the first national park created in France in 1963.
 It has an exceptional flora (more than 1,000 different species are indexed) and includes 28 villages from the area.

 Pralognan-la-Vanoise with its famous and majestic views is certainly one of the best places to visit (especially if you’re going there as a family with children).
-The village is towered by 3 iconic mountains that are usually depicted in tourist brochures: the Moriond, the Aiguille de la Vanoise and the Grande-Casse.
+The village is towered by a succession of three iconic mountains depicted in tourist brochures:

 Pralognan-la-Vanoise through history